-The Pella Community School District offers career and technical programs in the following service areas: Agriculture Education, Business Education, Family and Consumer Science Education, and Industrial Education.
+The Pella Community School District offers career and technical programs in the following areas of study: Agriculture Education, Business and Office Education, Family and Consumer Sciences Education, and Industrial Education.

 It is the policy of the Pella Community School District not to discriminate on the basis of race, color, national origin, sex, disability, religion, creed, age (for employment), marital status (for programs), sexual orientation, gender identity and socioeconomic status (for programs) in its educational programs and its employment practices.
 There is a grievance procedure for processing complaints of discrimination.
-If you have questions or a grievance related to this policy please contact the district’s Equity Coordinator, Lowell Ernst, Director of K-12 Instruction, 212 E University St, 641-628-2220, email@example.com
+If you have questions or a grievance related to this policy please contact Rich Schulte, 1111 North Main Street Pella, IA 50219, (641)628-3970, or email@example.com

 Pella School Board Code No. 401.1